valentinaus/PiktofyApp/README.md

 It allows the users to register, post, delete, like, dislike and comment pictures.
 They can also find posts by their name o tag.

-Here you can see the project Entity-relatonship model (ERM) Diagram and the Data Relational Model (DRM).
+Here you can see the project Entity-relationship model (ERM) Diagram and the Data Relational Model (DRM).

 ## ERM